Zara Larsson Turns Up The Heat In PVC Corset & Skintight Pants For New Music Video

 Zara Larsson took to Instagram to update fans with a couple of new snapshots of herself in the attire she wore for her new music video, “WOW.”
 The Swedish songstress recently released a single version with American singer Sabrina Carpenter.

 Larsson stunned in a black PVC corset top.
 The garment displayed her decolletage and the side of her body.
 As seen in the video, which you can watch here, it also featured her first name and a love heart across the front in silver glittery text.
 The “Don’t Worry Bout Me” hitmaker paired the ensemble with pants of the same color and material.
 The top half of the item of clothing was tied up with string and showcased a hint of her upper thigh area.
-Larsson accessorized with hoop earrings and styled her long blond hair down with a full fringe while keeping her nails short.
-To complete the look, she wore black heels with sparkly silver jewels embroidered on them.
+Larsson accessorized with hoop earrings and styled her long, straight blond hair down with a full fringe.
+She kept her nails short and completed her look with heels that had sparkly silver jewels on them.

 The 22-year-old treated her followers to two images within one upload.